Sameemadhu16/Real_State_Mern_Project/README.md

 create index.js file in the api folder, install express and import it in the index.js,create app, install nodemon for restart the server -> update json fie script

+install mongoose to connect the database and import it index.js, install dotenv package for woking env files and import in index.js